canonical/lxd/doc/storage.md

 the volume is generated on demand, causing the first container to take longer to create than subsequent ones.

 ## Optimized container transfer
-ZFS and btrfs both have an internal send/receive mechanism which allows for optimized volume transfer.
+ZFS, btrfs and CEPH RBD have an internal send/receive mechanisms which allow for optimized volume transfer.
 LXD uses those features to transfer containers and snapshots between servers.

 When such capabilities aren't available, either because the storage driver doesn't support it